SwiftThemes/EAA/readme.txt

 = Can I add multiple adsense/ads in one location =
 You can add as many adsense/ads as you please in any location.
 You can even mix scripts and html.
+When you are adding multiple adsense ads, please ensure that you are not violating google publisher policies.
+According to google publisher policies you can only have 3 ad units and 3 linked units on a page.

 = Can I use it on WordPress MU =
 Letting anyone execute javaScript on your domain is a security risk.
 If you trust your users and know what you are doing, then yes.